-Y controls the speed of the 'tape', and thus the delay time.
+Y controls the speed of the 'tape', which also affects the delay time.
 The voltage/speed relationship is 8V/octave.
 If you consider 0V as '1x speed', then +8V gives '2x speed' (the maximum) and -4V gives 'half speed' (the minimum).
-Parameter 1 can be used to set the speed manually; its value is added to that of the Y input.
+Parameter 2 can be used to set the speed manually; its value is added to that of the Y input.